4 Amenability and non-positive curvature

 If \(G\) fixes a point at infinity then elements of \(G\) are blockwise upper triangular, i.e there is \(E_1\subset E_2\subset \dots E_k\) such that \(E_i\) is \(G\)-invariant so \(G\) induces a linear representation on \(E_{i+1}/E_i\) without invariant subspace.
 Applying the same result to this space, we get that the image of \(G\) in \(\mathrm{GL}(E_{i+1}/E_i)\) is relatively compact.
 Since the intersection of the kernel is solvable, we get the result.

-By Adams-Ballmannn theorem, we know that it fixes a point of \(\mathrm{SDP}_n{\mathbf{R}}\) (thus a closed subgroup of a compact group (i.e) compact), stabilizes a flat subspace
+By Adams-Ballmannn theorem, we know that it fixes a point of \(\mathrm{SDP}_n(\mathbf{R})\) (thus a closed subgroup of a compact group (i.e) compact), stabilizes a flat subspace

-Theorem 4.5 Let \(G\) be a connected Lie group then \(G\) is a compact extension of a solvable group.
+Theorem 4.6 Let \(G\) be a connected Lie group then \(G\) is a compact extension of a solvable group.

 Proof.
 Let \(G\) be such Lie group and \(R\) be its radical, i.e. the largest normal connected solvable subgroup of \(G\).
 Then \(G/R\) is connected semisimple Lie group.
 Let \(n\) be the dimension of this quotient and let’s consider the adjoint representation of \(G/R\to\mathrm{SL}_n(\mathbf{R})\).
 The kernel of this map is the center of \(G/R\), which necessarily discrete since \(G/R\) is semisimple.

 The image of \(G/R\) via the adjoint representation, this is an amenable subgroup of \(\mathrm{SL}_n(\mathbf{R})\) and thus solvable by compact.
+It then follows from Exercise 4.11 that \(G\) is also solvable by compact.

 4.8 Exercises

-Exercise 4.1 Prove that the projection on a closed convex subspace is 1-Lipschitz.
+Exercise 4.1 Prove that the projection on a closed convex subspace \(C\) of a CAT(0) space is 1-Lipschitz and that for any \(x\in X\) and \(y\in C\)

-Exercise 4.2 Let \(g\) be some hyperbolic isometry of a CAT(0) space.
+Exercise 4.5 Let \(g\) be some hyperbolic isometry of a CAT(0) space.
 Prove that any invariant geodesic line is an axis.